Cardia is a Barbadian university student with a love for writing and helping others.

 4. Online Study Guides

-An English Lit student’s best friends (besides the textbooks of course) are online study guides.
-Websites like Sparknotes, Cliffsnotes, Jiffynotes (just to name a few) were specifically made to help students understand school subjects better.
+An English Lit student’s best friends (besides the textbooks, of course) are online study guides.
+Websites like Sparknotes, CliffsNotes and Jiffynotes (just to name a few) were specifically made to help students understand school subjects better.

-These only guides are chock-full of literary goodness, and have information on almost any book, poem and play that you can think of.
-Besides summaries, they also have helpful hints, essay tips, Old-to-Modern-English translations and video summaries, just to name a few features.
+These study guides are chock-full of literary goodness and have information on almost any book, poem and play that you can think of.
+Besides summaries, they also have helpful hints, essay tips, Early Modern-to-Contemporary English translations and video summaries, just to name a few features.

 These websites also often sell textbooks of their own.
 For example, Sparknotes sells the popular ‘No Fear Shakespeare’ series – on the left page of the book is the original Shakespearean English text and on the right page is a translation into the modern English language.

-The information that you find on online study guides can help you understand your textbooks better, which will then reflect in your essays and class participation.
+The information you find in online study guides can help you better understand your textbooks, which will then reflect in your essays and class participation.
 Nothing feels as good as being able to participate in class and actually know and understand what the teacher is talking about!

 Study groups can be very handy for school subjects, and English Lit is certainly no exception.
-As soon as possible, try to assemble a group of around seven classmates (too large a group can cause complications and distractions).
+Try to assemble a group of around five to seven classmates (too large a group can cause complications and distractions).

-The main idea of a study group is to help each other understand and revise together, as well as share any information or knowledge that you may have.
+The main idea of a study group is to help each other understand and revise together, as well as share any information or knowledge you may have.
 In an ideal study group, each member gives and receives information, therefore benefiting everyone.
-However, if a member is having difficulty understanding, have an extra session that is smaller, or ‘one on one’.
+However, if a member has difficulty understanding, have an extra session that is smaller or ‘one on one’.
 Encourage each other, and if you find a helpful website or video online, share it.
-Everyone should be able to reap in the benefits.
+Everyone should be able to reap the benefits.